matteyas/cmd-config/README.md

 ```
 ### useful common commands
 ```
-ls          - alias for dir
-xc [args]   - alias for xcopy /C /R /E /Y [args], generates logs for stderr and stdout get [file]  - copies [file] to the scripts home directory (clone directory)
+cdd         - makes a directory and then cd's into it ls          - alias for dir xc [args]   - alias for xcopy /C /R /E /Y [args], generates logs for stderr and stdout get [file]  - copies [file] to the scripts home directory (clone directory)